 We are working with both the State and Federal Governments to obtain consistent supply of COVID-19 vaccines for our community.
-Please check Hot Doc for availability of appointments, which may vary dependant on supply.

 Not in Swan Hill?
 Use the eligibility tracker above which will take you to a service finder where you can find your closest clinic.

 There are things you can do ahead of your COVID-19 vaccination to get ready and stay safe.